ViewMinder: Formats

 ViewMinder accepts images in the formats jpg, bmp, png and uncompressed tif.
 The technical data (Exif or DCF) embedded in files from digital cameras is imported into the database at the same time and can later be used in searches.

 To save disc space, tif images can be converted to png during import and converted back during export.
 Images sizes and filenames can be changed automatically during export.

 Image editing

 ViewMinder contains a simple image editor that can rotate and crop images, and adjust brightness.
-Alternatively, the user can define one or several external image editing programs, which can then can be invoked transparently to edit images while ViewMinder is running.
+Alternatively, the user can define one or several external image editing programs, which can then be invoked transparently to edit images while ViewMinder is running.

 To be compatible in this way, the external image editor must accept a filename as an argument i.e. in response to the command editor.exe,image.jpg the editing program editor.exe must open the file image.jpg.
 Photoshop Elements and IrfanView are given as examples of compatible external editors.